 We visited Mexico City’s famous and free Chapultepec zoo, who are engaged in numerous breeding programmes to save endangered animals, particularly pandas.
 We saw the pretty Chapultepec castle, I fell face-first off a bus, and a squirrel helped himself to a seat on my lap.
 In true Mexican style, we spent an evening at Lucha Libre in the classic Arena Mexico.
 Despite my poking fun at Pebble’s previous history as a wrestler, the evening was hilarious and highly entertaining, with some of the wrestlers throwing tortillas into the crowd and one wrestler being de-masked.
 I liked the high-flyers and even read several hours’ worth of history on Lucha Libre afterwards.

 Having explored the city thoroughly, including accidentally wandering into some slightly less savoury areas, we headed out of the city to the UNESCO World Heritage site of the ancient Mayan pyramids.
-Coincidentally, one of the guys, Gaz, who we met on the epic train journey across Australia was also in Mexico City, so we all set off to the Pyramids via the somewhat dangerous subway, then a rickety-looking bus where (disconcertingly) the driver videoed us beforehand.
+Coincidentally, one of the guys we met on the epic train journey across Australia – Gaz – was also in Mexico City, so we all set off to the pyramids via the somewhat dangerous subway, then a rickety-looking bus where (disconcertingly) the driver videoed us beforehand.

 After a few hours, we reached the incredible Teotihuacan pyramids.
 The once Mayan pyramids then utilized by the Aztecs are largely intact, and for a small fee you can even make the trek up them.
 We started gently on a few of the smaller pyramids, then braved the biggie—the Pyramid of the Sun (or water, as they now think it might be, despite numerous people offering themselves to the sun up there).
 The view of the World Heritage site was incredible, set in a shallow valley.

 The following day, we headed out with Gaz on the train to Xochimilco, where brightly-painted boats saunter down the rivers like a Mexican Venice.
-As we meandered up the river, other boats passed by with mariachi bands playing songs, people cooking food on their boats and docking along side other boats to sell food, boats selling jewelry, and some with buckets of ice selling cold beers.
+As we meandered up the river, other boats passed by with mariachi bands playing songs, people cooking food on their boats and docking alongside other boats to sell the food, boats selling jewellery, and some with buckets of ice selling cold beers.
 For Gaz’s last night on his trip and our last night in Mexico, we treated ourselves to dinner in Café Tacuba, with traditional décor and mariachi bands playing.

-We got up pre-sunset to wait in the ever-present traffic for our flight.
-After a lengthy wait at a disorganized check-in area, we had a mere 8 mins to get through security and to the gate for our flight.
-We hot-footed it through the airport to discover that the plane had been overbooked, so we ended up getting compensation, Peb’s favourite—free food, and the next flight to the Big Apple for Christmas and New Year – the most wonderful time of the year…
+We got up pre-sunset to wait in the ever-present Mexico City traffic for our flight.
+After a lengthy wait at a disorganized check-in area, we had a mere 8 minutes to get through security and to the gate for our flight.
+We hot-footed it through the airport to discover that the plane had been overbooked, so we ended up with free flights, Peb’s favourite—free food, and the very next flight to the Big Apple for Christmas and New Year, the most wonderful time of the year…